 Avoid overheating your pan, and never heat an empty pan.

 No matter how high the quality, overheating or leaving a non-stick pan on the hob without anything inside it will put a lot of stress on the coating.
 Ensure there is always food or liquid—this includes a layer of oil or water—in the pan to absorb the heat.
 For most cooking, use the low or medium settings, and avoid cooking anything above medium-high heat.
+This is especially true of induction hobs, where you should never (ever) use the booster function.
 Since the pans we carry are designed to respond to heat very well, you will rarely need high heat anyway.

 Know what thermal shock is.